 She has since purchased a larger block of her own and is painting in her local community garden space.
 I'll be posting some of those in the near future.

+Seduced by its vibrant colours, Nadia painted this dried leaf specimen over several months this winter.
+It was a long journey and she thought she might never get there but it was worth the effort.
 Below are the pictures I took of it as it developed along with the final painting so you can see how it came into colour before it reached completion.

 PAM COHEN Buddha's Hand |Citrus medica var. sarcodactylis

 Yes, it is a lemon!
 And a beautifully exotic flowering shrub.
 But when it fruits it looks a bit like an octopus tree.
 Painting it was a challenge and Pam's study got cut short as it decayed and she couldn't find a replacement.
 Still, she started getting a good amount of it's bumpy skin painted before the end came.
 And the colour...
 "Though it looks like a lemon gone wild, the

 Kathryn has also been selling some prints of her paintings.
 She's in between lives right now so until she gets herself settled in her new home and sets up a web presence you can find out more about acquiring her artworks by contacting her directly at email@example.com

 Poplar Skeleton Leaf